+Category 5.B.2 Anaerobic digestion at biogas facilities is not a key source.
 The CO2 emissions from anaerobic digestion at biogas facilities are of biogen origin and are reported as an information item in the Energy sector, (CO2bio).

 Generated CH4 is used to produce electricity, wherefore reporting of emissions from the process is done in the Energy sector.
-Emissions of CH4 from biogas facilities due to unintentional leakages during process disturbances or other unexpected events are generally between 0 and 10 percent of the amount of CH4 generated (5 percent as a default value could be used for the CH4 emission calculation).
-In this report, CH4 emissions from anaerobic digestion of organic waste at biogas facilities have been calculated using the IPCC Tier 1 methodology proposed by 2006 IPCC Guidelines, by multiplying the total digested waste (tonnes, dry weight) with default values for CH4 emission factor (2 kg CH4/t waste treated, on a dry weight basis).
+CH4 emissions from biogas facilities due to unintentional leakages during process disturbances or other unexpected events are generally between 0 and 10 percent of the amount of CH4 generated (5 percent as a default value could be used for the CH4 emission calculation).

+CH4 emissions from anaerobic digestion of organic waste at biogas facilities have been calculated using the IPCC Tier 1 methodology proposed by 2006 IPCC Guidelines, by multiplying the total digested waste (tonnes, dry weight) with default values for CH4 emission factor (2 kg CH4/t waste treated, on a dry weight basis).